 1) Who can receive CIBC services?

-Early care and education programs that receive funds from the California Department of Education/Early Education Support Division, as well as programs that participate in their local quality improvement system (Quality Counts) may receive consultation services from CIBC.
+Early care and education programs that receive funds from the California Department of Education/Early Learning and Care Division, as well as programs that participate in their local quality improvement system (Quality Counts) may receive consultation services from CIBC.
 The request must address concerns related to inclusion and/or challenging behavior in the program.

 2) What geographical areas does CIBC serve?

 The CIBC Network serves programs and providers throughout California with a focus on areas that do not currently provide similar consultation services.
 If a community has a similar consultation service, we will refer program providers and teachers to their local consultation services.

 3) What type of background information is needed for the technical assistance request?